project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 nets
     A net typically represents a 1-to-many flow of multicast packets between vertices.
 A net has a single *source* vertex and many *sink* vertices.
-In our circuit simulator, a net coresonds to a wire in our circuit where the source is the gate or stimulus output driving the wire and the sinks are the connected gate and probe inputs.
+In our circuit simulator, a net corresponds to a wire in our circuit, where the source is the gate or stimulus output driving the wire and the sinks are the connected gate and probe inputs.